 Skip to main content

-Here’s all the very best entertainment on your TV this week across your favourite Virgin TV channels, including the return of the craftiest show on telly
+Here’s all the very best entertainment this week across your favourite Virgin TV channels, including an electrifying new thriller starring a familiar face

 By Charlotte Briggs, Staff Writer + Chris Miller, Feature Writer